Visible on the High Line: Making Collaborations

 Marinella Senatore’s performance will kick off the evening with a procession that will begin at the Gansevoort Street entrance of the High Line, and will bring the audience to the Chelsea Market Passage at West 16th Street for a performance by Nástio Mosquito.

 Moreover, in between the two performances, Elizabeth Povinelli, representative of the Karrabing Film Collective, will be presented with the 2015 Visible Award.
 On Saturday 31 October Visible and Tate Liverpool hosted a temporary parliament inviting the public to select the winner of the 2015 Visible Award.
 The Visible Award is the first European award for socially engaged artistic practices in a global context.
-Taking place in the grand Council Chamber of Liverpool Town Hall the live audience and jury voted for The Karrabing Film Collective with their project Salt as the winner of this year’s award.
+Taking place in the Grand Council Chamber of Liverpool Town Hall the live audience and jury voted for The Karrabing Film Collective with their project Salt as the winner of this year’s award.

 The Karrabing Film Collective is a grassroots Indigenous based media group.
 Most Karrabing live on a rural Indigenous community in the Northern Territory, Australia with low or no income.
 Salt comprises five ten minute films, shot by Karrabing members on iPhones.
-Filmmaking provides a technique of self-organisation and social analysis and, through screenings and publications, a means for them to articulate themselves within the knowledge and understanding of contemporary art and audiences.
-Film acts as a form of survival, a refusal to relinquish their country and a means of investigating contemporary social forms of inequality.
+Filmmaking provides a technique of self-organization and social analysis and, through screenings and publications, a means for them to articulate themselves within the knowledge and understanding of contemporary art and audiences.
+The film acts as a form of survival, a refusal to relinquish their country and a means of investigating contemporary social forms of inequality.